rishabhhanday/test-string-generator/README.md

 1. Generate a valid string from regex.
 2. Generate a null string.
-3. Generate a shorter than min length.
+3. Generate a string shorter than min length.
 4. Generate a string with special character in it.
 5. Generate a empty spaced string.
 6. Generate a string greater than max length.